 Full course for one semester.
 This course is an advanced workshop in writing for the theatre.
 In this conference, we will work on several larger projects over the course of the semester, culminating with staged readings of student works.
 We will focus on the workshop and revision processes, work with writing prompts, hold in-class readings, and study and view new plays by established playwrights.
 Prerequisite: Theatre 335 and/or approved writing sample (instructor approval).
 Conference-lab.

 Theatre 350 - Scenic Design

 Full course for one semester.
-This course investigates the tools, techniques and thinking behind the creation and shaping of three-dimensional space within a performance environment.
+This course investigates the tools, techniques, and thinking behind the creation and shaping of three-dimensional space within a performance environment.
 Discussions and projects will center on finding visual images, creating physical spaces, and communicating meaning visually.
 The relationship between space, text, music, choreography, and architectural form will be explored.
-Prerequisite: Theatre 202.
+Prerequisite: Theatre 202 or approved alternate.
 Conference-laboratory.
-Offered alternate years.

 Theatre 355 - Costume Design

 Full course for one semester.
 This course will examine the costume designer’s responsibilities as an artist and collaborator and explore the relationship among text, concept, and production as we undertake costume design projects throughout the semester.
 We will develop research, communication, and rendering skills as applied to the collaborative process of costume design.
 Discussions will include fabrication materials, performative movement, character and emotion, fashion, and pure visual expression as we work to create designs for clothing for text-based performances.
 Prerequisite: Theatre 202.
 Conference-laboratory.